Iterative RNDOP-Optimal Anchor Placement for Beyond Convex Hull ToA-based Localization: Performance Bounds and Heuristic

 Furthermore, noting that the expression for $\mathsf{D_{xy}}(r_t, \theta)$ is similar to that of $\mathsf {D_{xyz}}(r_t, \theta, \phi)$, we can solve for the bounds in a similar manner as (\ref{eq:optmization_probs_lower_bnd}) to get

 Using the fact that $\bm{E} \in \mathbb{S}^{2 \times 2}_{++}$ and ${\rm tr}(\bm{E}) = \lambda_{+}(\bm{E}) + \lambda_{-}(\bm{E})$, we simplify the above to get (\ref{eq:DOP_xy_bounds}). \end{proof} \begin{remark} By Assumption \ref{assump:anchor_centroid_at_origin}, the distance $r_t$ is measured from the anchor centroid for the aforementioned scaling laws and asymptotic bounds to hold.
 It is important to note that this assumption does not impact the mathematical characterization of the DOP by itself, since it is a translation-invariant metric.
 However, if the current anchor centroid is at $\bm{0}$, the addition or removal of anchors will shift the centroid away from the origin.
-Hence, anchor addition/removal steps must be accompanied by a coordinate translation for these results to be applicable to the updated scenario. \end{remark}
+Hence, anchor addition/removal steps must be accompanied by a coordinate translation for these results to be applicable in the new anchor configuration. \end{remark}

 \begin{remark} For 2D positioning of far-away targets on the XY plane, we do not explicitly consider the target's height ($h_{\rm targ}$) since $\phi = \cos^{-1}(h_{\rm targ}/r_t) \rightarrow \tfrac{\pi}{2}$ for typical far-away targets in vehicular scenarios ($h_{\rm targ} \ll r_t$).
-While this is an accurate approximation for far-away targets, these approximations are relaxed in Section \ref{sec:num_results}. \end{remark} As discussed in the next two sections, this analytical formulation simplifies the design of DOP-optimal anchor placement schemes in the context of beyond convex hull localization scenarios.
+While this is an accurate approximation for far-away targets, these approximations are relaxed when discussing the numerical results in Section \ref{sec:num_results}. \end{remark} As discussed in the next two sections, this analytical formulation simplifies the design of DOP-optimal anchor placement schemes in the context of beyond convex hull localization scenarios.